 IFAD in Bosnia and Herzegovina

-IFAD's projects contribute to forging close links among farmers and processors and markets.
-There is growing evidence that improved market linkages can result in better prices for primary products and higher incomes for small farmers.
+IFAD-supported projects in Bosnia and Herzegovina contribute to forging close links among farmers, processors and markets.
+There is evidence that improved market linkages can result in better prices for primary products and higher incomes for small farmers.
 Interventions also help strengthen the supply chain, ensuring that farmers have better access to related services such as animal breeders, veterinary services and financial services.

 Bosnia and Herzegovina: Environment and climate change assessment